C0rvus/iAMA_Reddit_Bachelor/README.md

 Each database contains a collection with the name of the appropriate crawled thread.

-In the "iAMA\_Reddit\_Threads_{year}" each document only holds one collection containing the following information about a thread:
+In the "iAMA\_Reddit\_Threads_{year}" database each document only holds one collection containing the following thread information:

 >	"_id"	 =		The dynamically generated id from the mongo db

 >	"author"	    =		The author of the thread

 >	"created_utc"	=		The timestamp when that thread has been created (timestamp is in unix epoch formatation)

 >	"downs"		=		The amount of downvotes that thread has received

->	"num_Comments"	=		The amount of comments that thread has received..
-(This number differs from the actually parsed comments [this is because reddit does not allow you to crawl already deleted comments...]
+>	"num_Comments"	=		The amount of comments that thread has received.. (skewed by Reddit Anti-Bot system..)

 >	"selftext"	=		The selftext of the thread.
-In the early years of reddit there were no selftext, therefore that value may be empty in some databases
+Value can be empty on some years

->	"title"		=		The iAMAs title
+>	"title"		=		The iAMA threads title

 >	"ups"		=		The amount of upvotes

-In the "iAMA\_Reddit\_Comments_{year}" each document holds one collection for every comment within that thread, containing the following information:
+In the "iAMA\_Reddit\_Comments_{year}" database  each document holds one collection for every comment within that thread, containing the following information:

 >	"_id"		=		The dynamically generated id from the mongo db